FrancisChung/fc-fastapi-sqlalchemy-alembic-workshop/README.md

 1. Use "docker compose" and not "docker-compose" if you're on Ubuntu or variant like Pop-OS
 2. You will need to add to the file sharing the project folder of this repo (The path /media/francischung/f/Source/Python/fc-fastapi-sqlalchemy-alembic-workshop/project is not shared from the host and is not known to Docker)
+3. When using a AsyncSession as part of the last exercise, there's a bug with awaiting a get_session result.
+You will experience a "TypeError: object ChunkedIteratorResult can't be used in 'await' expression"